Azure/config-driven-data-pipeline/README.md

 ### Job Parallelism

-Databricks support executing tasks in parallel, the tasks in a job can be organized as a graph based on the dependency of tasks.
+Databricks supports to execute tasks in parallel, the tasks in a job can be organized as a graph based on the dependency of tasks.
-Here is a example to create a standardization task with dependence of raw data ingestion.

 ![job config](images/job2.png)